PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Discussion

 $~$

-As such, selecting a good value of $N_{Coll}$ requires balancing computational demands with approximation quality.
-We ran all of our experiments on one of three computers: \begin{enumerate} \item An aging 2015 macbook pro with a dual core Intel(R) Core(TM) i7-5557U CPU @ 3.10 GHz CPU.
+Selecting a good value of $N_{Coll}$ requires balancing computational demands with approximation quality.
+We ran all of our experiments on one of three computers: \begin{enumerate} \item A 2015 MacBook Pro with a dual core Intel(R) Core(TM) i7-5557U CPU @ 3.10 GHz CPU.
 This computer has an integrated GPU and does not support CUDA.
 As such, all experiments on this computer run on the CPU.
-Most of our Burgers' and heat equation experiments ran on this machine. \item A high-memory E2 GCP instance.
-This machine features a dual core CPU (with similar specs to the one in the macbook pro) but no GPU.
-Some of our Burgers' equation experiments ran on this machine, along with most of our KdV experiments. \item A brand new high-performance desktop from Lambda Labs with a 32-core AMD Ryzen Threadripper PRO 3975WX CPU and four Nvidia RTX A4000 graphics cards.
+All Burgers' and heat equation experiments ran on this machine. \item A high-memory E2 GCP instance.
+This machine features a dual core CPU (with similar specs to the one in the MacBook Pro) but no GPU.
+All KdV equation experiments ran on this machine. \item A high-performance desktop from Lambda Labs with a 32-core AMD Ryzen Threadripper PRO 3975WX CPU and four Nvidia RTX A4000 graphics cards.
 All experiments on this machine use GPUs, and run more than ten times faster than experiments on the other machines.
-Unfortunately, our group received this computer after we ran most of our experiments.
-As such, we only used it to run a few Burgers' and KdV experiments. \end{enumerate}
+All Allen-Cahn, Klein-Gordon, and dynamic beam equation experiments ran on this machine. \end{enumerate}

-The aging hardware on the first two computers, which ran the overwhelming majority of our experiments, limits us to just a few thousand collocation points in most experiments.
+The aging hardware on the first two computers, which ran many of our experiments, limits us to just a few thousand collocation points in most experiments.
 This limitation highlights the benefits of collocation point re-selection, which effectively adds additional collocation points without increasing run-time.
-However, increasing $N_{Coll}$ may enable PDE-READ to learn the PDEs in section \ref{sec:Results} at higher noise and sparsity levels than we report.
+However, increasing $N_{Coll}$ may enable \texttt{PDE-READ} to learn the PDEs in section \ref{sec:Results} at higher noise and sparsity levels than we report.

 $~$